Programmer-Study/hello-world/README.md

 # hello-world
-this repositor is a proctise project test two brunch what is defireent .
+this repositor is a proctise project test two brunch whfeet avxsdw defefent .